-The building consists of two 40-story towers that are connected with each other by the “Floating Garden Observatory” on the 39th floor at top with bridges and an escalator crossing the atrium in the center.
-It is scary looking to say the least although the website claims superior safety!
+The building consists of two 40-story towers that are connected with each other by the “Floating Garden Observatory” on the 39th floor at the top with bridges and an escalator crossing the atrium in the center.
+It is scary looking, to say the least, although the website claims superior safety!

-Once we got the base of the two buildings (there was a really fun marché de Noël/Christmas market going on) looking up makes you think about whether you really want to go to the top!
+Once we got to the base of the two buildings (there was a really fun marché de Noël/Christmas market going on) looking up made you think about whether you really want to go to the top!

 But up we went once we found the right entrance!
-Here is a shot of the escalators that go up and down that starts at the 39th Floor.
-The distance between the 39th and 40th floor where the observatory is located is significant.
+Here is a shot of the escalators that go up and down that start at the 39th Floor.
+The distance between the 39th and 40th floors where the observatory is located is significant.
 (Not meant for people with vertigo!)

 But once you make it up and get through the crowds on the inside who are there to drink a cocktail as the sun sets, the view is spectacular, both inside where the mirrored windows reflect the sunlight.